o3de/o3de.org/content/docs/atom-guide/look-dev/tools/material-canvas.md

 Material Canvas is built on top of the same foundations as established tools like Script Canvas and Material Editor.
 It is data-driven, customizable, extensible, and scriptable through the settings registry, Python, and C++.
 All of the current material graph nodes are defined in JSON files that contain snippets of AZSL.
 These files can be edited, and new ones created, from within Material Canvas.

-For more information about the common features, menus, dockable panels, and working with documents, see [Atom Tools Common Features](/docs/atom-guide/look-dev/tools/atom-tools-common-features/).
+For more information about features common to Atom tools, menus, dockable panels, and working with documents, see [Atom Tools Common Features](/docs/atom-guide/look-dev/tools/atom-tools-common-features/).

 ## Quick Start
 ### Launching Material Canvas